Jump to:

 Proofreading

 Proofreading is for manuscripts that have already been fully polished and edited (ie. they have a sound structure, clearly communicate a decisive overall meaning to the relevant audience, and have been copyedited).
-A proofread of course identifies issues with grammar, punctuation, consistency, etc, though please note that it does not guarantee zero typos, it reduces them to an acceptable standard.
+A proofread of course identifies issues with grammar, punctuation, consistency, etc, though please note that proofreading does not guarantee zero typos, it reduces them to an acceptable standard.
 Since your manuscript has already been polished, I won’t be expecting to find any structural, stylistic or worldbuilding errors, but if I find any I’ll of course let you know – as an author myself, I simply can’t let your manuscript go into the world if it has such flaws.
 Please note that I prefer not to copyedit and proofread the same manuscript (as proofreading requires reading with a completely fresh pair of eyes).

 Pitch / Submission / Query Work